Polytetrafluoroethylene: Living Building Challenge

 PTFE was added to the Living Building Challenge (LBC) Red List in 2016.
 The Red List bans substances prevalent in the building industry that pose serious risks to human health and the environment from construction that seeks to meet the criteria of the Living Building Challenge (LBC).

-Trifluoroacetate
+Thermal decomposition products

-Sodium trifluoroacetate and the similar compound sodium chlorodifluoroacetate can both be generated when PTFE undergoes thermolysis, as well as producing longer chain polyfluoro- and/or polychlorofluoro- (C3-C14) carboxylic acids, which may be equally persistent.
-These products can accumulate in evaporative wetlands and have been found in the roots and seeds of wetland plant species, but have not been observed to harm plant health or germination success.
+Thermolysis of PTFE produces significant amounts of trifluoroacetic acid (TFA) and compounds that degrade to TFA (such as hexafluoropropene), as well as smaller amounts of longer chain (C_{3}–C_{14}) perfluoroalkyl carboxylic acids (PFCAs).
+Trifluoroacetic acid degrades very slowly in the environment, though its overall ecological risk is still being debated.
+Long-chain (C_{9}–C_{21}) PFCAs are marked for elimination under the Stockholm Convention on Persistent Organic Pollutants.

 PFOA

 Perfluorooctanoic acid (PFOA, or C8) has been used in the manufacture of PTFE as a surfactant during its emulsion polymerization, although several manufacturers have entirely discontinued its use.

 PFOA persists indefinitely in the environment.
 PFOA has been detected in the blood of many individuals of the general US population in the low and sub-parts per billion range, and levels are higher in chemical plant employees and surrounding subpopulations.
 PFOA and perfluorooctanesulfonic acid (PFOS) have been estimated to be in every American person's blood stream in the parts per billion range, though those concentrations have decreased by 70% for PFOA and 84% for PFOS between 1999 and 2014, which coincides with the end of the production and phase out of PFOA and PFOS in the US.
 The general population has been exposed to PFOA through massive dumping of C8 waste into the ocean and near the Ohio River Valley.
 PFOA has been detected in industrial waste, stain-resistant carpets, carpet cleaning liquids, house dust, microwave popcorn bags, water, food and PTFE cookware.

 As a result of a class-action lawsuit and community settlement with DuPont, three epidemiologists conducted studies on the population of Parkersburg, West Virginia, surrounding the (former DuPont) Chemours Washington Works chemical plant that was exposed to PFOA at levels greater than in the general population.
 The studies concluded that there was an association between PFOA exposure and six health outcomes: kidney cancer, testicular cancer, ulcerative colitis, thyroid disease, hypercholesterolemia (high cholesterol), and gestational hypertension (pregnancy-induced high blood pressure).

 Overall, PTFE cookware is considered a minor exposure pathway to PFOA.